Coal miners had their canary, I have the itchy spot on the base of my hairline.

 When I realized that an occasional absent-minded “time to scratch my neck” had become an obsessive digging and that my skin was beginning to flake again, I felt dread in the pit of my stomach.
 I wondered how long it would take before it started covering my body again.
 Could I catch it in time?

-It was with great interest then that I listened to a talk by Donna Gates on candida and healing your gut during the Heal Your Gut Seminar, which is still available for purchase.
+It was with great interest then that I listened to a talk by Donna Gates on candida and healing your gut during the Heal Your Gut Seminar (link no longer available), which is still available for purchase.
 She’s the author of The Body Ecology Diet and her website is full of information on gut health and fermented foods in particular.

 Although I had spent time understanding and applying the wisdom of starve, kill, rebuild for candida, I picked up quite a few new ideas in the talk, and I thought I’d share some notes with you all.